hirokimii/Space-Invaders-Game/README.md

 # Space Invaders Game

 Space Invaders game in C# with an mBed game controller.
 The controller communicates with the game through a USB virtual COM port.
+This is an ECE 4180 final project by Hiroki Mii and Ali Rizvi.

 ## C# game